HypeCheck

 Chaga

-Also known as: Inonotus obliquus, Chaga mushroom, birch mushroom, IO
+Also known as: Inonotus obliquus, Chaga mushroom, birch mushroom, cinder conk

 What the Science Says

 Chaga is a parasitic fungus that grows on birch trees, long used in Russian folk medicine.
-Lab and animal studies suggest its extracts may have antioxidant, anti-inflammatory, and immune-modulating effects, partly due to compounds like beta-glucans, triterpenoids, and phenolics.
-There is currently only one clinical trial in the indexed literature, and no established safe or effective dose for humans has been confirmed by the provided studies.
+Lab and animal studies suggest its extracts may have antioxidant, anti-inflammatory, and immune-modulating properties, driven by compounds like beta-glucans, triterpenoids, and phenolics.
+No human clinical trials from the provided research confirm these effects translate to real-world health benefits.

 What It Doesn't Do

-Not proven to treat cancer in humans — lab results with cancer cells don't translate to a cure.
-No solid human evidence it boosts immunity in a meaningful way.
-Not shown to protect your heart in people.
-Don't assume 'natural' means safe — high doses have caused kidney damage in animal models and real-world case reports.
+Not proven to treat cancer in humans — lab results don't equal a cure.
+No solid evidence it boosts immunity in people.
+Not a proven heart health supplement.
+Don't assume 'natural' means safe at high doses.

 Evidence-Based Benefits